President: Edmund Tiryakian

 Chuck Neely was born in Raleigh, NC.
 A graduate of UNC-Chapel Hill and Duke Law School, he served in the Navy during the Vietnam war, practiced law in Raleigh for 50 years and was elected to three terms in the General Assembly.
 He bicycles, sails and is studying French through the Alliance.

 I was born and raised in Paris.
 Thanks to my Spanish parents, I also speak Spanish.
-I obtained a Master's degree in Finance from University Paris IX and a degree in business law from University Paris X. I began working in a French company as an international controller, then joined the Merger and Acquisition Department as an expatriate in Argentina and Mexico.
-I discovered the joy of teaching my native languages when I moved to the US after marrying my American husband.
+I obtained a Master's degree in Finance from University Paris IX and a degree in Business Law from University Paris X. I began working in a French company as an international controller, then joined the Merger and Acquisition Department as an expatriate in Argentina and Mexico.
+I discovered the joy of teaching my native languages when I moved to the US, after marrying my American husband.
 I have been teaching French in various settings ever since.

 I was born and raised in South Carolina, where I earned a BA in French from Clemson University.
 During my university studies, I spent a semester at l'Université de Rennes II, Haute-Bretagne.
 After completing an assistantship in Normandy, I earned an MA in French from Middlebury College in Vermont and Paris.
 In the U.S., I have taught high school and elementary School in Vermont, Massachusetts and North Carolina.

-Minerva Martinez - French Instructor
+Catherine Delorme - French Instructor

 Originally from Paris, I have lived in Cary since 2011.
 I graduated from ESGI International Business and Marketing School in Paris.
 I followed my husband to North Carolina after he completed his Master's degree at NCSU and found a job in the Triangle.